 The only way to obtain full compensation for your loss is to carefully inventory every item that is damaged or lost in the fire.
 Every member of your household should contribute to this process because this approach reduces the risk of inadvertently omitting items.
 If you prepare the list right away, this also mitigates the risk of forgetting items that might have been destroyed.

 A common mistake made by homeowners filing claims for fire damage involves discarding items.
 Whether items are ruined by fire and smoke, the adjuster needs to see this debris to accurately adjust your claim.
-Sometimes insurance companies will refuse to pay for items if you cannot prove that they were destroyed in the fire using photos, receipts, credit card statements, cancelled checks or other forms of evidence.
+Sometimes insurance companies will refuse to pay for items if you cannot prove that they were destroyed in the fire using photos, receipts, credit card statements, canceled checks or other forms of evidence.
 If you retain the remains of such items, the process of proving the loss will be less difficult.